Bee Pollen Benefits, Nutrition Facts and How to Use - Dr. Axe

 Benefits

-1. Reduces Inflammation
+1. Reduces inflammation

-The anti-inflammatory activity of bee pollen has been compared to drugs, such as naproxen, analgin, phenylbutazone and indomethacin.
+Still, the anti-inflammatory activity of bee pollen has been compared to drugs, such as naproxen, analgin, phenylbutazone and indomethacin.

 Another study conducted in 2010 investigated the anti-inflammatory effect of bee pollen bulk, its water extract and its ethanol extract by a method of carrageenan-induced paw edema in rats.

-2. Acts as an Antioxidant
+2. Acts as an antioxidant

-Recent studies have revealed that enzymatic hydrolysates from bee pollen are beneficial for patients undergoing various diseases, such as cancer, heart disease, type 2 diabetes and hypertension.
+Studies have revealed that enzymatic hydrolysates from bee pollen are beneficial for patients undergoing various diseases, such as cancer, heart disease, type 2 diabetes and hypertension.
 The antioxidant properties were measured in a 2005 study, and researchers found that it has remarkable antioxidant activity.

 They witnessed high scavenging activities against active oxidative stress.
 Researchers even suggested that the inhibitory activities of pollen were similar to those found in fermented foods, such as natto, miso, cheese and vinegar.